-Brad came to us in October of 2013.
-He grew up in Missouri City, Texas, a strangely named suburb of Houston (ask him sometime if you want to know why it’s named that).
-As cradle Episcopalians do, he received his Bachelor of Arts degree from Texas Lutheran University in Theology/Youth Ministry, minoring in Psychology, with a Certificate in Leadership Studies.
-He then went on to receive a Master of Education degree in Student Affairs in Higher Education (Counseling and Guidance) from Texas State University, and a Certificate in Pastoral Care Education from the Seminary of the Southwest.
+Brad grew up in Missouri City, Texas, a suburb of Houston.
+As cradle Episcopalians do, Brad received their Bachelor of Arts degree from Texas Lutheran University in Theology/Youth Ministry, minoring in Psychology, with a Certificate in Leadership Studies.
+They then went on to receive a Master of Education degree in Student Affairs in Higher Education (Counseling and Guidance) from Texas State University, and a Certificate in Pastoral Care Education from the Seminary of the Southwest.

 Brad is married to the amazing, the marvelous, Rachel Eubanks-Rhoades, who works at the Museum of Northern Arizona.
 Together, they are parents to two adorable felines, Scarlet and Lotus.

-This is Brad’s eleventh year in campus ministry, and his eighth at Northern Arizona University in Flagstaff.
-Although always a Texan, since his arrival here in Arizona, he has worked to build a warm and welcoming spiritual community for our students.
+This is Brad’s eleventh year in campus ministry, and their eighth at Northern Arizona University in Flagstaff.
+Their biggest passion is to curate sacred spaces and experiences for young adults.

 LCM|Canterbury is the emerging identity of Canterbury Episcopal Campus Ministry in Flagstaff and NAU Lutheran Campus Ministry.
 Beginning in 2017, these two ministries began a life together as LCM|Canterbury, creating a shared Lutheran and Episcopal Campus Ministry presence in Flagstaff.

 The ministry is jointly governed by two boards, along with the leadership and guidance of the Episcopal Diocese of Arizona and the Grand Canyon Synod of the ELCA.